When a light ray is incident on an interface between two media, some portion of the light ray will usually

 of geometric optics being approximations that only hold near the center of the lens.

-, the index of refraction increases with frequency are called normal dispersion.
+Cases in which n, the index of refraction increases with frequency are called normal dispersion.
 This is

 normally the case because resonant frequencies of most materials are in the Ultra-Violet range, so increasing